Raman-Raje/Facebook-Friend-Recommendation-using-Graph-Mining/README.md

 5. XGBOOST took most of time.
 6. For XGBOOST, follows_back was the most important feature.
 Followed by cosine_follower and weight_f1.

+## Note:

+you can get all the weight and excel files used in above case study from [here]{https://drive.google.com/open?id=1AuduB2ttQuSUf-b057x0PnNyXpF07HwL}